moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_bundles.md

-# Bundles Metadata On Metis UI
+# Metadata of Bundles on Metis UI
 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Bundles on Metis.
 To learn in detail about the Cluster as a Resource, refer to this <a href="/resources/">link</a>.